BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 3. Get your api key from [OpenWeatherMap.org](https://openweathermap.org/)
 3. Build or publish the app in Visual Studio
 4. Run the exe and enjoy -- it will ask for your api key and default location
+5. Or for Ubuntu run this command in terminal --> dotnet publish -c release -r ubuntu.22.04-x64 --self-contained

 ## About
 This is a simple app that displays current weather and 5 day 3hr forecast from Open Weather API